Fractional Demand

 What's a 'Good' Cost Per Lead?

-Benchmarks can guide you, but real growth comes from testing your own funnel and balancing measurable ROI with the harder-to-track brand plays that actually move the needle.
+Benchmarks can guide you, but real growth comes from testing your own funnel and balancing measurable ROI with the brand plays that actually move the needle.

 FD